Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/drafts/BearEncirclement/BearEncirclement.md

 Are you afraid of bears?
 Not really?
 You grew up on Care Bears, Yogi, and Winnie the Pooh?
 I admire your complacency.
 Did you know that bears eat their victims alive?
 Did you know your entire head can fit into a bear's mouth?
 Did you know that bears can muster ~1000 PSI[^1] of bite pressure?
 Did you know *you are actually very afraid of bears*?

-I knew all of this.
-I sped home and pulled out my laptop.
-I had to know: *was I always surrounded by bears*?
+I sped home and pulled out my laptop, mind racing, monomaniacally determined to answer one question: *was I always surrounded by bears*?

 ## A Distant Panopticon

 Here are the rules:

-* The only "bear-free zones" are places with no bears whatsoever.
+1. The only "bear-free zones" are places where you are guaranteed to *never* find a bear.
-* To be "surrounded" means that walking a straight line (geodesic) in any direction, starting from you, will eventually land you in a "bear zone".
+2. To be "surrounded" means that walking a straight line (geodesic) in any direction, starting from you, will eventually land you in a "bear zone".
-* Your line-of-sight circles the planet: a bear a mile to your left counts as a bear 24,900 miles to your right.
+3. Your line-of-sight circles the planet: a bear a mile to your left counts as a bear 24,900 miles to your right.

 [^1]: [Polar bears](https://pmc.ncbi.nlm.nih.gov/articles/PMC2974639/), at least.
 [Brown bears](https://pmc.ncbi.nlm.nih.gov/articles/PMC11083096/) bite closer to 700 PSI.